sib-swiss/kgsteward/yamldoc.md

     username: admin
 ```

 * __`password`__ - The password of the abover user.
 It is highly recommended that the value of this variable is passed trough an environment variable, such as the password is not stored directly in the config file!
-If this key is absent and the user will be prompted for a password.
+If this key is absent and the user will be prompted for a password, which might more secure.

 ```{yaml}
     password: ${SECRET_PASSWORD}